 The law prohibits the detention of children under 15.
 Detention for minors between 15 and 18 is currently possible and can last a maximum of 12 months (whereas detention of adults can last up to 18 months).

-The following numbers of children’s detentions were provided by the SEM from 2018 to 2021:
+The following numbers regarding child detention were provided by the SEM from 2018 to 2022:

-According to a report of the National Commission for the Prevention of Torture (NCPT), two cantons (Geneva and Neuchâtel) formally prohibit the detention of minors (including those of 15 and above) in their cantonal law, while five (Basel-Land, Jura, Obwald, Nidwald, Vaud) do not order administrative detention as a matter of principle.
-In several other cantons, no detention of minors has been registered in 2017 and 2018.
-On the other side, ten cantons have communicated having placed minors in administrative detention (Aargau, Basel-Stadt, Bern, Glarus, St-Gallen, Solothurn, Uri, Valais, Zug, Zurich).
+According to a report published by the National Commission for the Prevention of Torture (NCPT) in 2019, two cantons (Geneva and Neuchâtel) formally prohibit the detention of minors (including those of 15 and above) in their cantonal law, while five (Basel-Land, Jura, Obwald, Nidwald, Vaud) do not order administrative detention as a matter of principle.
+In several other cantons, no detention of minors was registered in 2017 and 2018.
+On the other side, ten cantons have communicated having placed minors in administrative detention in the same period (Aargau, Basel-Stadt, Bern, Glarus, St-Gallen, Solothurn, Uri, Valais, Zug, Zurich).
 The length of detention was particularly long in Bern, Valais, Zug and Zurich.
 The NCPT also highlights that most minors are detained in prisons for the execution of penalties or remand prisons, which are inadequate.

-As regards the conditions of detention, Article 81(3) FNIA contains special rules, which require taking into account the specific needs of vulnerable persons, unaccompanied children and families in the detention arrangements.
+As regards the conditions of detention, Article 81(3) FNIA contains special rules, which require taking into account the specific needs of vulnerable persons, unaccompanied children and families in detention arrangements.
 However, it is not clear how exactly this provision is translated into practice, particularly since ordinary prisons are often used for carrying out immigration detention despite this being forbidden by law (with exceptions).
-In particular, minors are not always separated from adults in practice, which led the National Council Control Committee to recommend the creation of places of detention that would be conform to the Convention on the Rights of the Child and to avoid any confinement in other facilities.
+In particular, minors are not always separated from adults in practice.
+The Committee on the Rights of the Child recommended that all cantons should take measures to prevent the placement of children with adults during different kinds of confinement, including administrative detention.
 Terre des Hommes reports that the conditions in which the detention of minors occurs are unacceptable and put them at risk of abuse, particularly if the separation from adults is not respected.

 There are few facilities with places reserved for the administrative detention of women.
 Since the facilities only house a small number of women and the places are often empty, women can find themselves in a condition of loneliness and de facto isolation.